If you’ve ever researched about rodents, you would know that they have poor vision.

 If you’re afraid that adding these extra foods might make your guinea pig overweight, you can adjust the overall calories.

-Reduce the portions of the meals to accommodate these eyesight boosting foods while maintaining the daily calorie intake.
+Reduce the portions of the meals to accommodate these eyesight-boosting foods while maintaining the daily calorie intake.

-You could be offering the best food options, perfect meal sizes, and what not!
+Here’s another important thing to know: You could be offering the best food options, perfect meal sizes, and whatnot!

 Yet, your guinea pig could still be unhealthy.